Montgomery Blair High School: Quiz bowl

+MBHS' quiz bowl team competes in the local It's Academic competition.
+It won the It's Academic Super Bowl in 1995, 2017, and 2018. and has participated several times in the High School National Championship Tournament.

 Science bowl

-MBHS has an active science bowl team, consistently doing well in the Maryland Science Bowl and winning the National Science Bowl in 1999 and 2016.
-Blair won the National Ocean Sciences Bowl in 2018.
+MBHS has a science bowl team that consistently places well in the Maryland Science Bowl and won the National Science Bowl in 1999, 2016, and 2025, and the National Ocean Sciences Bowl in 2018.